-Not for profit community housing provider (CHP) Compass Housing today takes over the management of more than 1,000 social housing properties in the Hunter promising improved services and support for tenants.
+Not for profit community housing provider Compass Housing Services (Compass) today takes over the management of more than 1,000 social housing properties in the Hunter promising improved services and support for tenants.

 The change is part of the NSW Government’s Social Housing Management Transfer which sees 14,000 tenancies currently managed by the Department of Family and Community Services (FACS) transferred to a number of community housing providers following a tender process.
 Compass will also facilitate temporary accommodation for local people experiencing homelessness and provide private rental assistance to those in housing stress.